TormodLandet/Ocellaris/documentation/user_guide/input/mesh.rst

 Example: 2D disc

 .. code-block:: yaml

     mesh:
         type: UnitDisc
         N: 20
         degree: 1  # defaults to 1 (degree of mesh elements)

+.. describe:: startx, starty, startz, endx, endy, endz

+    Geometry descriptions for the simple geometries.
+Defaults coordinate ranges are [0, 1] in each direction.

+.. describe:: Nx, Ny, Nz, N

+    The number of mesh cells in each direction.
+N is used for the radial direction for UnitDisc meshes.

+.. describe:: degree

+    Mesh cell degree.
+Using higher order (order 2) will be slower to assemble, the default is order 1 (facets are straight lines or flat planes).

+.. describe:: diagonal

+    The same options as accepted by FEniCS dolfin mesh generators: ``right``, ``left``, ``crossed``, ``right/left``, ``left/right``.
+This controls how squares are split into triangles in 2D.

 Mesh file formats